Tropical rainforest conservation: Ecotourism

+Ecotourism has also shown to give way towards accessing an environmental economic growth.
+Studies have shown that ecotourism has given way towards conservation of ecological biodiversity.

 Amazon rainforest

 One of the world's largest and most dense rainforests is the Amazon rainforest in South America.
 Rainforests are disappearing across the world, and at an alarming rate in Brazil.
 Since the 1980s, more than 153,000 square miles of Amazonian rainforest has fallen victim to deforestation.
 Brazil has helped feed the growing global demand for food supply of soybeans and beef with the newly cleared land.
-The Amazon easily makes up one of the world’s biggest and most biodiverse ecological reserves, once lush, think, highly diverse basin, that has now been cleared in many areas for soy fields and cattle ranches.
+The Amazon easily makes up one of the world's biggest and most biodiverse ecological reserves, once lush, think, highly diverse basin, that has now been cleared in many areas for soy fields and cattle ranches.
 Recently, Brazil has worked to immensely slow the destruction of its rainforests, reducing the rate of deforestation by over 80%.

 Deforestation has to some degree been slowed down by implementing stricter land use regulations and creating protected areas.
 Greenhouse gas emissions, which are largely due to the alarming rates of rainforest destruction, are one of the largest contributors to climate change in the Amazon region.
 The national government of Brazil aids better social and economic planning of specific areas with significant similarities with national policies.
 In 2009 alone, Brazil acknowledged an issue and accepted the challenge presented to reduce its carbon emissions by 36–38 percent by 2020 in efforts to in turn reduce the amounts of gases being emitted into the air.